Ask Dashboard - Real-time Q&A Monitoring

 Lower = harsher penalty

-Entity Presence Boost ⓘ graduated boost/penalty by entity count
+Entity Presence ⓘ graduated boost/penalty by entity count

 Weak-Cluster Rescue